There's a reason why Little India has earned a rep as a hip 'hood. We explore the best Indian restaurants, boutique hotels and things to do.

 Abdul Gafoor Mosque, 41 Dunlop Street, Singapore 209369

 Also known as Sakya Muni Buddha Gaya Temple, its focal point is the 15-foot seated Buddha surrounded by numerous lightbulbs.
 There’s also a statue of the sleeping Buddha in a room below the main temple hall.

 The Temple Of Thousand Lights, 366 Race Course Road, Singapore 218638

-To add to its beauty, Little India doesn’t shy away from beautiful murals by local artists.
-We thoroughly enjoyed scouting for these beauties on our Singapore wall crawl.
+To add to its beauty, the neighbourhood doesn’t shy away from beautiful murals by local artists.
+You’ll thoroughly enjoy scouting for these beauties on your street art tour.